paulitab/CS506-Final-Project/README.md

 ## Analysis of Visualizations
 **Note: Most of these visualizations are interactive so please look at jupyter notebook to see the interactive.
 Because they are interactive, you must download the jupyter notebook and run - the frozen jupyter notebook will not show the graphs
 This also only analyzes a few of the visualizations.
-For a comprehensive list, please run the jupyter notebook**
+For a comprehensive list, please run the jupyter notebook.**

 Visualization #1